 Do you know your options?

 While you are researching long-term care for your parents, you’ve probably gotten a sense of what options exist for you too.
 Consider them with your family to see what might work best for you.
-Do you intend to stay in your own home for as long as possible, or does the vibrant community life a senior living center affords appeal to you more?
+Do you intend to stay in your own home for as long as possible, or does the vibrant community life a senior living community offers appeal to you more?
 Are you willing to make a move a little out of the way, or do you intend to stay close to family and friends?
 What if you or your spouse need dementia care planning in the future?
 These are questions it never hurts to consider, and decisions best made when you are fully aware of all of your options, from aging in place to the full continuum of assisted living.

 What about finances?